The Last Case of Benedict Fox is a wonderful 2D side-scroller that fuses multiple genres to make a game that is as terrifying as it is gorgeous.

 2D side-scroller, a genre of video games that has been around since the 80s and is quite often the most accessible way for aspiring developers to dip their toes into the industry.
 As charming as they are, oftentimes it’s hard to create something that isn’t too derivative, and in the case of The Last Case of Benedict Fox, a Lovecraftian 2D side-scrolling Metroidvania developed by Plot Twist and published by Rogue Games, Inc., has somehow made the simple genre so much more.

-Now you probably haven’t heard of Plot Twist, as they’re a small indie studio based in Kraków, Poland.
-Despite their relatively small size, the studio actually has some incredibly talented people that have worked on games such as The Witcher, Hitman, and Cyberpunk 2077, just to name a few.
+Now, you probably haven’t heard of Plot Twist, as they’re a small indie studio based in Kraków, Poland.
+Despite their relatively small size, the studio actually has some incredibly talented people who have worked on games such as The Witcher, Hitman, and Cyberpunk 2077, just to name a few.
 As for the game’s publisher, well, you see, Plot Twist has a bit of history with Rogue Games Inc., who has been the publisher for most of Plot Twist’s other games, such as Bright Paw, Dust and Neon.

 In The Last Case of Benedict Fox, we play the titular Benedict Fox, a self-proclaimed detective with a shadowy demon companion, together they must delve into the minds of the victims of a gruesome murder and find out who is responsible and what’s behind the killer’s motive.
 The game is set after the first world war and you will need to explore its incredibly dark post-war world that is filled with monsters from both the mind and man.